DamoNeer/hacker-blog/_posts/2021-03-25-Primes-Part1.md

 > Here is my super-strong RSA implementation, because it's 1600 bits strong it should be unbreakable... at least I think so!

 ### [](#header-3)Solution
+Opening the _output.txt_ file will give us n, c, e .
-Factor the given n into two prime numbers first, then use the output.txt as a reference as to how to get the decrypted message back.
+Factor the given n into two prime numbers first, then use the downloaded python script as a reference as to how to get the decrypted message back.
 ```Python
 \\Python
 from Crypto.Util.number import long_to_bytes